Floorp-Projects/Floorp/remote/doc/Prefs.md

 ### `remote.force-local`

-Limits the remote agent to be allowed to listen on loopback devices, e.g. 127.0.0.1, localhost, and ::1.
+Limits the Remote Agent to be allowed to listen on loopback devices, e.g. 127.0.0.1, localhost, and ::1.

 ### `remote.log.level`